(866) 615-9507

 A Recurrent Disability Example

-A basic example can help you better understand how a recurrent disability provision may work.
+A basic example can help you understand how a recurrent disability provision may work.
 Consider the following:

 • Worker A develops a back injury that prevents them from working.
 They apply for LTD benefits.